A Chilean Literary Classic

 About the Author

 Isabel was a wide reader and was primarily interested in the works of William Shakespeare.
 From 1959 to 1965, she worked with the United Nations Food and Agriculture Organization in various parts of Europe.
 In 1967, she became part of the editorial staff of Paula magazine and Mampato, a children’s magazine.
-She also once worked as a journalist where at one point she interviewed renowned Chilean Poet and Nobel laureate, Pablo Neruda.
-Neruda commended that Isabel should be a novelist due to her wide imagination.
+She also once worked as a journalist, where at one point she interviewed the renowned Chilean Poet and Nobel laureate, Pablo Neruda.
+Neruda commented that Isabel should pursue being a novelist due to her wide imagination.
 In 1973, Isabel’s play El Embajador was played in Santiago.

 She was married to Miguel Frias from 1962 to 1987, with whom she bore two children.
 She remarried in 1988 to Atty.
 Willie Gordon but they eventually separated in 2015.